colurw/flight_sim_GNN/readme.txt

 ## What and Why

 Neural networks typically learn in a supervised manner _i.e._ with labelled training data.
-In our case this is not available, due to the autonomous nature of the agent, and the large number of discrete actions taken in the training environment.
+In our case this is not available due to the autonomous nature of the agent, and the large number of discrete actions taken in the training environment.
 This means deep learning methodologies such as classical back-propagation are ruled out.
 Hence we are compelled to consider reinforcement learning methods, where labelled